The 2019 OSSE Scholars application opens on Monday, Sept. 17, 2018 and closes on Wednesday, Oct. 31, 2018.

 There are two parts to the application.
-Students must register by creating a username and password, and will then have access to complete the application.
+Students must first register by completing a brief registration form.
+Once submitted, they will receive a follow-up invitation via email within 24-hours asking them to create a username and password and complete the OSSE Scholars application.

 What is the OSSE Scholars Summer Enrichment Program?